loteoo/hyperstatic-demo/src/pages/HomePage/intro.md

 **Hyperstatic** is a small navigation layer on top of [hyperapp](https://github.com/jorgebucaran/hyperapp) that helps create *fast* and SEO friendly **static sites**.

-It's goal is to be a simpler, lighter and faster Gatsby, that uses hyperapp instead of React, with a runtime of ~4kb total. (hyperapp + hyperstatic runtime)
+It's goal is to be a simpler, lighter and faster Gatsby, that uses hyperapp instead of React, with a runtime of ~9kb. (hyperapp + hyperstatic, gzip)

 It's TypeScript codebase has an inherently small footprint by using Puppeteer for pre-rendering and dynamic imports for code-splitting.